wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Views.md

 # SdsStreamView API

 The REST APIs provide programmatic access to read and write SDS data.
 The APIs in this section interact with SdsStreamViews.
-See [Stream Views](#stream-views) for general SdsStreamView information.
+For general SdsStreamView information, see [Stream views](#stream-views).
 *****

 ## `Get Stream View`